About us

 Liam - the official "recorder" for St Ives.
 If you tell him that you saw something but he doesn't believe that you saw what you say you saw, forget it - you didnt see it

 Gareth - the "Professor".
 The Wise one.
 One of 2 photographers in the group.
-Dont ask him to hold your 'scope, though.
+Don't ask him to hold your 'scope, though

 Richard - has to show his passport when crossing the Cornwall/Devon border.
-Resident gull expert and douser of "flames" when the unwise get too enthusiastic
+Resident gull expert and "douser of flames" when the unwise get too enthusiastic

 "I never realised there was so much birdlife around St Ives until I joined this group!
 A friendly and knowledgeable bunch."

-A completely invented person and review
+A completely invented person and a completely invented review